Your private space for class notes, syllabus, library, and grades — synced across every device.

 Open GPT → GPTGenerates practice questions and walks you through answers — including why the wrong ones are wrong.

 Open GPT →Curated SLP courses with lectures, readings, and study resources.
 Click any course to open it.
-Old courses move into the Archive folder below — still accessible, just out of the way.

 Paste your syllabus text, click Extract dates, then edit, print, or download the results.